mpolizzotti/java-algorithms/README.md

 # java-algorithms
-Sandbox learn and develop custom Java-based algorithms.
+Sandbox to learn and develop custom Java-based algorithms.